OctopusDeploy/blog/blog/2017-06/octopus-release-3-14.md

 ## Upgrading

 All of the usual [steps for upgrading Octopus Deploy](https://octopus.com/docs/administration/upgrading) apply.
-Please note there is a minor breaking change in this release around the `show-configuration` command.
 Please see the [release notes](https://octopus.com/downloads/compare?to=3.14.0) for further information.

 ## Wrap Up